Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *When the system is portrayed as a black box, with internal decisions hidden, the Context view is often a starting point of design, showing what is to be designed functionally as the only available information about the design subject: a name and an associated set of externally identifiable services.
 Requirements analysis identifies these services with the specification of quality of service attributes, henceforth invoking many non-functional requirements.
 Frequently incomplete, a Context view is begun in requirements analysis.
 Work to complete this view continues during design.*

 #### 5.2.2 Design Elements
+*Design entities: actors--external active elements interacting with the design subject, including users, other stakeholders and external systems, or other items; services--also called use cases; and directed information flows between the design subject, treated as a black box, and its actors associating actors with services.
+Flows capture the expected information content exchanged.*

+*Design relationships: receive output and provide input (between actors and the design subject).*

+*Design constraints: qualities of service; form and medium of interaction (provided to and received from) with environment.*

 #### 5.2.3 Example Languages
 ### 5.3 Composition Viewpoint
 #### 5.3.1 Design Concerns